Rachel Ferguson: Life

 Rachel Ethelreda Ferguson was born on 17 October 1892 at The Nest, Church Grove, Hampton Wick.
 She was the third child of Robert Norman Ronald Ferguson, a Treasury Clerk, and his wife, Rose Geraldine (née Cumberbatch).
 Her grandfather was the physician Robert Ferguson.
 She was educated at home and then sent to a finishing school in Florence, Italy.
-By the age of 16 she was a fierce campaigner for women's rights and considered herself a suffragette, "I was as militant as authority allowed me to be.
+By the age of 16 she was a fierce campaigner for women's rights and considered herself a suffragist: "I was as militant as authority allowed me to be.
 I wanted to go to prison but was refused on the score of age."
 She went on to become a leading member of the Women's Social and Political Union.

-In 1911 she became a student at the Royal Academy of Dramatic Art and began a career on the stage, which was cut short by the advent of World War I. Ferguson joined the Women's Volunteer Reserve and also took to writing in earnest.
-She wrote for Punch, and was the drama critic for the Sunday Chronicle, writing under the name 'Columbine'.
-In 1923 she published her first novel, False Goddesses, but it was not until 1931, when she published the absurdist novel, The Brontës Went to Woolworths, that she gained national recognition.
-She went on to write ten more novels.
+In 1911 she became a student at the Royal Academy of Dramatic Art and began a career on the stage, using the name Rachel Verney.
+She also had a small role in the film The Ring and the Rajah.

+When her theatrical career was cut short by the advent of World War I, Ferguson joined the Women's Volunteer Reserve and also took to writing in earnest.
+She wrote for Punch ("As far as I know, I was the first woman ever to sign her articles"), and was the drama critic for the Sunday Chronicle, writing under the name 'Columbine'.
+In 1923 she published her first novel, False Goddesses, but it was not until 1931, when she published the absurdist novel The Brontës Went to Woolworths, that she gained national recognition.
+She subsequently wrote ten more novels.

 Ferguson died in Kensington in 1957 at the age of 65.